Rule 1 - Rocker Shape

 The defined hull shape (DHS) is the perfect shape of a finished PDRacer, however most of us use that as the cut plan for our side panels and then add plywood to it.
 The tolerances are setup loose enough so that you can use it as a cut plan.

-The measurement technique is performed on a finished boat.
+Measuring to see if the hull is class legal is performed on a finished boat.

 Are the end points (where the bottom meet the transoms) movable within the tolerance?